 Allows MODIFYing a column that allows NULL values to one that doesn't allow them.
-The rows which contain NULL values will be converted to the defined default value.
-If no explicit DEFAULT value is given MySQL will assign a default value based on datatype, e.g. 0 for number datatypes, '' for string datatypes.
+The existing rows which contain NULL values will be converted to the default value based on datatype, e.g. 0 for number datatypes, '' for string datatypes.
+New rows will use the user defined default value if specified for the column.